vippsas/vipps-login-wordpress/readme.txt

 * Version tested on WP 5.5.3 and WC 4.7.0

 = 2020.10.19 Version 1.0.11 =
-* If activated when Checkout with Vipps for WooCommerce is installed, configure that plugin to create users when using Express Checkout
+* If activated when Checkout with Vipps MobilePay for WooCommerce is installed, configure that plugin to create users when using Express Checkout

 = 2020.09.28 Version 1.0.10 =
-* Make new Woo accounts created by Vipps login count as "Authorized" for All-in-one WP security; improved configuration options
+* Make new Woo accounts created by Vipps MobilePay login count as "Authorized" for All-in-one WP security; improved configuration options

 = 2020.06.29 Version 1.0.9 =
 * Fixed misspelled shortcode name, version update

 = 2020.06.07 Version 1.0.8 =
-* Made user confirmation optional and off by default, since this is now handled by Vipps
+* Made user confirmation optional and off by default, since this is now handled by Vipps MobilePay

 = 2019.12.06 Version 1.0.7 =
 * Stylesheet fixes

 = 2019.12.06 Version 1.0.6 =
 * Added a filter 'login_with_vipps_update_address_info' which returns whether or not to update the address info for a user.
-Takes the current truth value, the customer object, and userinfo from Vippss.
+Takes the current truth value, the customer object, and userinfo from Vipp MobilePays.

 = 2019.12.06 Version 1.0.5 =
 * Added a 30s leeway to the JWT verifier, and made it so logging will go to the system log for Woo installations as well

 = 2019.12.06 Version 1.0.4 =
-* Conflicts with certain plugins that check for 'code' and 'state' in the parse_request hook fixed by deleting these if we are handling Vipps returns
+* Conflicts with certain plugins that check for 'code' and 'state' in the parse_request hook fixed by deleting these if we are handling Vipps MobilePay returns

 = 2019.12.06 Version 1.0.3 =
 * Change named of session key, to be compatible out-of-the-box with wpengine.
 Thanks to Sondre @ NattogDag for help with debugging